amithir2/sail-chatbot-tutorial/regex.md

   - '%1' --> 'mom'

 ## Weird characters
-Keep in mind that if you type certain punctuation like apostrophe or question mark, you must include a backslash, '\', right before it
+Keep in mind that if you type certain punctuation in the regular expression, like apostrophe or question mark, you must include a backslash, '\', right before it
+- '\?'
+- '\''